Switzerland Family Vacation Scaled

 Interlaken

 Interlaken is one of the largest cities in the area.
-However, it is more of a commercial &transportation hub than a mountain village.
-We’d recommend staying in one of the following towns that will give you more of an authentic Swiss vacation.
+But it is more of a commercial &transportation hub than a mountain village.

 Wengen